apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 Jupyter in Docker requires that you have **Docker** and **Docker Compose**.
 We recommend installing these through [Docker Desktop](https://docs.docker.com/desktop/).

-For ARM-based devices, see [Tutorial setup for ARM-based devices](#tutorial-setup-for-arm-based-devices) for instructions.
+For ARM-based devices, see [Tutorial setup for ARM-based devices](#tutorial-setup-for-arm-based-devices).

 ## Launch the Docker containers